-Though Deutzia gracilis can do fine in most types of soil, plant it in moist and fertile soil in the sun or partial shade.
+Though Deutzia gracilis can do fine in most types of soil.
+Plant it in moist and fertile soil in the sun or partial shade.
 Protect from frosts.
-Propagate by softwood cuttings in the summer.
-It is easy to maintain plants and it is generally pest-free and disease-free.
-To make it bushier as it grows pinch off the tips encouraging side shoots, and after flower cut back flowered stems by one or two buds.
+Propagate Deutzia gracilis by softwood cuttings in the summer.
+It is easy to maintain Deutzia gracilis.
+It is generally pest-free and disease-free.
+To make it bushier as it grows pinch off the tips encouraging side shoots.
+After flowering season, cut back flowered stems by one or two buds.